UWE-Ruby/week-04/README.md

 * Run Bundler
 * Run the tests / Setup Guard
 * Switch to the 'solutions' branch
-* Write the methods required to make the examples pass in `lib/quotes.rb`
+* Write the methods required to make the examples pass in each of the associated files in the lib directory.
 * Commit your changes to the 'solutions' branch
 * Push your 'solutions' branch up to Github